MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 This Power BI template provides three reports that allow organizations to report on the number of calls being processed by auto attendants and call queues.
 It also provides agent performance insights.

-## V3.0.5 published on January 9, 2023
+## V3.0.6 published on February 14, 2023

 The Teams Auto Attendant & Call Queue Historical Report Power BI template provides the following three reports:

-- The [Auto Attendant](media/aa-cq-historical-report-sample-aa-v305.png) report shows analytics for calls coming into your auto attendants.
+- The [Auto Attendant](media/aa-cq-historical-report-sample-aa-v306.png) report shows analytics for calls coming into your auto attendants.
-- The [Call Queue](media/aa-cq-historical-report-sample-cq-v305.png) report shows analytics for calls coming into your call queues.
+- The [Call Queue](media/aa-cq-historical-report-sample-cq-v306.png) report shows analytics for calls coming into your call queues.
-- The [Agent Timeline](media/aa-cq-historical-report-sample-at-v305.png) report shows a timeline view of agents being active in call queue calls.
+- The [Agent Timeline](media/aa-cq-historical-report-sample-at-v306.png) report shows a timeline view of agents being active in call queue calls.

 These reports use data from the Voice Applications Analytics Collector (VAAC) service.